yakuter/ugin/README.md

 ```

 ## Default Models
-UGin has two models (Post and Tag) as boilerplate to show relational database useage.
+UGin has two models (Post and Tag) as boilerplate to show relational database usage.

 **/model/post-model.go** content:
 ```